Posted 03.22.2020 by Meghan Crawford

 Social Media ROI is broken, but you can fix it.

-When someone asks, “what’s the ROI of our social media”, it’s important to understand why they’re asking.
+When a colleague asks, “what’s the ROI of our social media?.”
+It’s essential to understand why they’re asking.

 On the other hand, you’re opening a can of worms.